JavaMagazine - Dr Dehla Sokenou

 Playful approaches are increasingly finding their way into software quality assurance.
 They loosen up everyday life and strengthen team cohesion.
 After chasing bugs in the first part of our series, we focus on process quality in the second part.
 Gamification techniques help to learn and consolidate new processes, but also to evaluate and improve one's own processes.

 Games in everyday work are less widespread, less recognised and sometimes even rejected altogether.
-Is gamification goal-oriented or simply a time-eater?
+Is gamification purposeful or simply a time eater?
 Does the seriousness of everyday work remain, even if it is designed in a playful way?

 Let's take another step back.
 Before we consider gamification, we should first define a goal in order to derive the right approach.
 From this, the answer to the question of whether gamification will help us and which gamification technique is the right one, almost follows by itself.